One-shot quantum state redistribution and quantum Markov chains: Preliminaries

-\emph{Embezzlement\/} refers to a process introduced by van Dam and Hayden~\cite{vDH03-embezzling} in which any bipartite quantum state, possibly entangled, can be produced from a bipartite catalyst, called the \emph{embezzling quantum state\/}, using only local unitary operations.
+\emph{Embezzlement\/} refers to a process introduced by van Dam and Hayden~\cite{vDH03-embezzling} in which any bipartite quantum state, possibly entangled, can be approximately produced from a bipartite catalyst using only local unitary operations.
+The bipartite catalyst is called the \emph{embezzling quantum state\/}.
 For an integer~$n$ and registers~$D$ and~$D'$ with~$|D| =|D'| \ge n$, the embezzling state is defined as